 Finally, a fourth powerful way to develop a growth mindset is to flex your self-awareness muscles and get into the habit of practicing mindfulness.

-Not only are there physical and mental benefits to being more mindful (i.e. one clinical study showed that increased mindfulness in cancer patients leads to declines in mood disturbance and stress), but it also helps you tune into your growth experiences.
+Not only are there physical and mental benefits to being more mindful (i.e. one clinical study showed that increased mindfulness in cancer patients leads to declines in mood disturbance and stress and even helps improve your memory), but it also helps you tune into your growth experiences.

-By being self-aware, you give yourself the much-needed space for acknowledging and recognizing whether you’re even in a fixed or growth mindset.
+By being self-aware, you give yourself the much-needed space to acknowledge and recognizing whether you’re even in a fixed or growth mindset.

 After all, it’s near impossible to be 100% in either camp.